emoose/OutRun2006Tweaks/README.md

 - Game can now load lens flare effect from correct path, restoring lens flare without needing to change game files
 - Fixed Z-buffer precision issues that caused heavy z-fighting and distant object pop-in
 - Stage objects such as traffic cones will now only disappear once they're actually off-screen
+- Fixes certain effects like engine backfiring which failed to appear when using controllers

 **Enhancements:**
 - Adds a built-in framelimiter to prevent game from speeding up